One Big Thing

 18th April 2016

 While attending a weekend training workshop on Acceptance Commitment Therapy recently in Dublin, I was struck yet again by how effective it can be to honestly examine what it is we value.
-It sounds obvious in a way but when do most of us give ourselves the time to do closely examine what is important […]
+It sounds obvious in a way, but when do most of us give ourselves the time to closely examine what is important to […]

 Continue reading »Vision for 2016